louisliao20000822/Sylish-website/README.md

 ## Main features

 ### Thrid party connection
-* Login your account using facebook and pay with Tappay
+* Login your account using facebook and pay with Tappay(`Tappay 可用測試卡號付款:4242 4242 4242 4242`)
 * Use coupons to get discounts

   ![](https://github.com/louisliao20000822/Sylish-website/blob/main/gif/pay-coupon.gif)